-Officer Rogelio Navarro III is committed to helping elementary school students understand the consequences of drug abuse.
+Corporal Rogelio Navarro III and Sergeant Lewis Fuller are committed to helping elementary school students understand the consequences of drug abuse.
 The most recent DARE curriculum also teaches qualities of successful communication, which is valuable especially in regards to the proper use of social media.
-Officer Navarro, pictured below, serve as School Resource Officer for the schools he has been assigned to.
-He regularly visit those schools in order to provide students with the information they need to make educated decisions for the rest of their lives.
+Corporal Navarro and Sergeant Fuller, pictured below, serve as School Resource Officers for the schools they have been assigned to.
+They regularly visit those schools in order to provide students with the information they need to make educated decisions for the rest of their lives.

 The community relies on school resource officers to do a variety of jobs.
 They can do anything from speaking in classes to conducting criminal investigations.
-Sergeant Greg Oberlin, Corporal Brandon Zartman, and Officer Alan Danko maintain a presence at local schools in order to serve as a resource for students who want or need their assistance.
+Corporal Brandon Zartman and Officer Wayne Wilke maintain a presence at local schools in order to serve as a resource for students who want or need their assistance.